kabirt7/recipe-diary-app/README.md

 Solution: I want to create a website where you can log attempts of making a dish.
 I want this to also be a platform where people can share their recipes.
 However, what makes this functionality different is that people can share their own takes on a recipe.
 I think this is a fun way to share how different people can put their own spin on the same dish.

-Bonus: It will function as a social media site where people can share their own spin on others' recipes !

 ## MVP

 * CRUD capability creating the recipe